 99% of CBCF residents lives have been affected by drugs and/or alcohol.
 As such, CBCF has volunteers that come in weekly to host in-house AA/NA/CA meetings

 Employment Center - This center is mainly maintained by the residents with the oversight of staff.
-Residents have access to a computer, the internet, a fax machine and a printer.
+Residents have access to a computer, the internet, and a printer.
 The center has a resource library and resident employment center coordinators that assist other residents with creating resumes, cover letters and applications.
-The Employment Center is in addition to the Job Readiness class.

-Desktop Computers - Residents have access to stand-alone laptop computers on their living halls.
-These are purchased with funds generated by resident commissions and are used only by the residents to type resumes, cover letters, letters to friends and family and other class assignments.
-All computers available to Residents on their living Halls have many educational program installed such as Biology, Science, US History, World History, Math, Reading, and other applications that help the Residents prepare for their GED tests.
+Desktop Computers - Residents have access to computers on their living halls.
+These are used only by the residents to type resumes, cover letters, letters to friends and family and other class assignments.
+All computers available to residents on their living halls have applications that help the residents prepare for their GED tests.

-Family Program - CBCF believes that residents families are extremely important in their reintegration back in to the community.
-As such, CBCF hosts at least two structured family events per month where approved family members may come to the facility and spend quality time with their children and other loved ones.
-Examples of these events are: holiday activities, Movie Night.
+Family Program - CBCF believes that residents' families are extremely important in their reintegration back in to the community.
+As such, CBCF hosts structured family events where approved family members may come to the facility and spend quality time with their children and other loved ones.
+Examples of these events are holiday activities and movie night.
 In addition, residents may be approved to participate in 'Family Table Time' (weather permitting) and may bring a meal to enjoy with the resident outside on facility property.
-Family Table Time is restricted to approved visitors on the residents visitation list.
+Family Table Time is restricted to approved visitors on the resident's visitation list.

 Part of CBCF's Purpose is to gradually reintegrate residents into the community.
-So, once a resident nears completion of in-house programming they begin to participate in activities outside of CBCF.
+So, once a resident nears completion of in-house programming, he/she begins to participate in activities outside of CBCF.